What is intimate partner abuse?

 Most often in heterosexual relationships, this abuse is perpetrated by men against their female partners, so it is also called woman abuse.

-The United Nations General Assembly (1993) also defines woman abuse as “any act of gender-based violence that results in or is likely to result in physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty whether occurring in public or in private.”
+The United Nations General Assembly (1993) defines woman abuse as “any act of gender-based violence that results in or is likely to result in physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty whether occurring in public or in private.”

 The impact of abuse can last long after the relationship ends, with the woman experiencing triggers, fears and panic attacks as a result of what her ex-partner did to her in the past.